Kim Cattrall: Personal life

 Cattrall has held dual British and Canadian citizenship for most of her life and became an American citizen in 2020 in order to vote in that year's election.
+Cattrall does not drink alcohol, saying that, "I'm not a big drinker and when I do, I get a headache."
+On 21 December 1988, Cattrall narrowly escaped death when she was booked on Pan Am Flight 103 but, a day prior, re-arranged her schedule to fly later that evening so she could shop at Harrods.

+Family and relationships

-In August 2009, Cattrall took part in the BBC One documentary series Who Do You Think You Are?
-She discovered that her grandfather George Baugh disappeared in 1938, having abandoned his family (including Cattrall's then eight-year-old mother and her two younger sisters) and turned out to have bigamously married his new wife the following year in Tudhoe; he subsequently had another four children.
-Cattrall was told that Baugh emigrated to Australia in 1961, became a postmaster, retired in 1972, and died in Sydney in 1974.
+In 2009, Cattrall took part in the BBC One documentary series Who Do You Think You Are?.
+She discovered that her grandfather George Baugh disappeared in 1938, having abandoned his family (including Cattrall's then 8-year-old mother and her two younger sisters) and turned out to have bigamously married his new wife the following year in Tudhoe; he subsequently had another four children.
+Cattrall was told that Baugh immigrated to Australia in 1961, became a postmaster, retired in 1972, and died in Sydney in 1974.
 Her mother and aunts had known nothing of their father's life after he left until they heard what the Who Do You Think You Are? researchers had discovered, nor had the family previously seen a clear photograph of him.
 An edited version of the episode was later shown as a part of the U.S. series of the same name.

-In 2018, Cattrall joined Judi Dench as an ambassador for the Royal Botanical Kew Gardens in London, the largest and most diverse botanical and mycological collections in the world.

-Cattrall has been honored with two honorary degrees; an Honorary Fellowship from Liverpool John Moores University in 2010 and one from the University of British Columbia in 2018.

-On 4 February 2018, Cattrall announced that her brother Christopher had disappeared in Alberta.
-She asked for public help in finding him, but he was found dead several hours later, having taken his own life.
+On 4 February 2018, Cattrall announced that her brother had disappeared in Alberta.
+She asked for public help in finding him, and he was found dead several hours later, having taken his own life.